ik486/MalayalamBooks/README.md

 I have translated GIMP Book using machine power.
 Output is provided in ODT, PDF and PO files.
 ODT format can be converted to your favorite format such as DOC, DOCX etc. using LibreOffice

+Use Google Noto Malayalam Fonts for the best result